You may or may not be desperately searching, “What are the best restaurants in Stamford, CT?”

 Open for lunch and dinner, you can either stop in with coworkers on a break or bring your loved one by for dinner.

 For lunch, you can opt for lighter antipasti dishes, including bruschetta, calamari, or a Tartar di Tonno.
-You could also do a classic soup and salad or opt for a heavier dish of pasta or entree.
+You could also do a classic soup and salad or opt for a heavier dish of pasta or entree with vegetables.

 For dinner, you can look forward to a Salmone all’Aqua Pazza or an Ossobuco.
 The Rigatoni alla vodka is also a crowd favorite.
 Just make sure you leave room for dessert and treat yourself to a Crème Brulee or Tiramisu.